 The basis of the valuation of each class of investment asset is set out below.
-All assets have been valued using fair value techniques based on the characteristics of each instrument, where possible using market based information.
-There has been no change in the valuation techniques used during the year.

-Asset and Liability valuations have been classified into three levels, according to the quality and reliability of information used to determine fair values.
+All assets have been valued using Asset and Liability valuations have been classified into three levels, according to the quality and reliability of Level 1

-Level 1

-Where the fair values are derived from unadjusted quoted prices in active markets for identical assets or liabilities, comprising quoted equities, quoted fixed securities, quoted index linked securities and unit trusts.
+Where the fair values are derived from unadjusted quoted prices in active markets for identical assets or Level 2

-Level 2

-Where quoted market prices are not available or where valuation techniques are used to determine fair value based on observable data.
+Where quoted market prices are not available or where valuation techniques are used to determine fair value Level 3

-Level 3

-Where at least one input that could have a significant effect on the instrument's valuation is not based on observable market data.

-The Valuation basis for each category of investment asset is set out below:
+Where at least one input that could have a significant effect on the instrument's valuation is not based on The Valuation basis for each category of investment asset is set out below:

-Description of asset Value hierarchy Basis of valuation Observable and unobservable inputs Key sensitivities affecting the valuations provided Market quoted investments Level 1 Published bid market price ruling on the final day of the accounting period Not required Not required Pooled quoted Level 1 Published bid market Not required Not required Quoted bonds Level 1 Fixed interest securities are valued at a market value based on current yields Not required Not required Forward foreign exchange derivatives Level 2 Market forward exchange rates at the year-end Exchange rate risk Not required UK Pooled instruments property funds Level 3 Valuations carried out by the property funds external valuers, Knight Frank LLP Market value in accordance with the "RICS" Appraisal and Valuation standards Valuations could be affected by significant differences in rental value and rental growth Overseas Pooled instruments property funds (CBRE) Level 3 The valuation function is performed by the Alternative Investment Fund Manager (AIFM) in accordance with the AIFMD A Pricing Valuations could be affected by significant differences in rental value and rental growth.
-There may be a timing difference between the date of the last reported underlying property valuation and the date of the Funds financial statements, during which the underlying property valuation may have increased or decreased by a significant
+Description of asset Value hierarchy Basis of valuation Observable and unobservable inputs Key sensitivities affecting the valuations provided Market quoted investments Level 1 Published bid market price ruling on the final day of the accounting period Not required Not required Pooled quoted investments Level 1 Published bid market price ruling on the final day of the accounting period Not required Not required Quoted bonds Level 1 Fixed interest securities are valued at a market value based on current yields Not required Not required Forward foreign exchange derivatives Level 2 Market forward exchange rates at the year-end Exchange rate risk Not required UK Pooled instruments property funds Level 3 Valuations carried out by the property funds external valuers, Knight Frank LLP Market value in accordance with the "RICS" Appraisal and Valuation standards Valuations could be affected by significant differences in rental value and rental growth Overseas Pooled instruments property funds (CBRE) Level 3 The valuation function is performed by the Alternative Investment Fund Manager (AIFM) in accordance with the AIFMD A Pricing Committee, composed of senior members of the AIFM, is in place, who meet quarterly and is responsible for overseeing proposed adjustments to the value of investments Valuations could be affected by significant differences in rental value and rental growth.
+There may be a timing difference between the date of the last reported underlying property valuation and the date of the Funds financial statements, during which the underlying property valuation may have increased or decreased by a significant amount